 The pregnant cows remain in the milking herd until they reach their dry period.
-The dry period occurs 45-50 days prior to the cow’s due date and is similar to maternity leave in humans.
+The dry period occurs 45-50 days before the cow’s due date, similar to maternity leave in humans.
 As the cow gets closer to her dry period, milk production decreases.
 During the dry period, the cow is moved to a different pen and is not milked.
-Basically, all she has to do is eat, poop and relax.
+Basically, all she has to do is eat, poop, and relax.
 Every pregnant gal’s dream, right?
 This period of relaxation prepares the cow’s body for motherhood and produces colostrum in the udder.
 Colostrum is the first few milkings from a cow after giving birth and provides the necessary antibodies the newborn calf requires.

 The cow in my video is giving birth to her second calf and began going into labor around seven that morning.
-We moved her into a calving pen and kept a close eye on her.
+We moved her into a calving pen and closely watched her.
 I happened to be near just as the cow was really givin’ er and the calf was well on its way.
 Check out the video, but be warned: This is a live birth.
-There is goo, blood, mucus and stretching of the lady parts.
+There is goo, blood, mucus, and stretching of the lady parts.
 I’m sure you can handle it though, it is minimally gross and majorly cool.

 Immediately after the calf is out, we enter the pen to check the calf.
 We will stick our fingers or a piece of straw in the calf’s nostrils to make him/her sneeze and cough out any mucus.
 Then, we will check the sex of the calf, this one was a boy!
 We allow the mother to lick off the calf a bit before moving it out of the calving pen and into its own hutch.
 It is important to the calf’s health that we separate it from its mother.
 Want to read more about why dairy farmers separate cows and their calves?
 Check out this blog post from Heim Dairy.

 We do not keep any bulls on the farm, so this little fella will be sold around one week old.
 Are you wondering what would have happened if the calf was a girl?
 Read my post, All About Those Babies.